dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### \***\*How do I install the @Dust assistant in Slack?\*\***

 To get Dust in Slack, an admin needs to install it.

-To synchronize Slack channels with Dust, the admin needs to invite the Dust app into the channels.
-You can do this by typing @dust in the channel.
-This will bring the Dust Slackbot into the channel.
-However, make sure that the Dust app is already installed and authorized in your workspace before you invite it to a channel.
+Make sure that the Dust app is already installed and authorized in your workspace before you invite it to a channel.

+To synchronize Slack channels with Dust, the admin needs to invite the Dust app into the channels:

+- on Slack, in the channel(s) of your choice, type /invite and then select "add apps to this channel"
+- then select Dust
+- repeat on the channels you want

+THEN, in the Dust app, while signed in as an admin:

+- Confirm that you want to index the channels

 Once that's done, everyone in the Slack workspace can use the @dust Slackbot.
 It only has to be installed once.

-If an Admin has installed Dust, @dust Slackbot will show up as a bot user.
+If an admin has installed Dust, @dust Slackbot will show up as a bot user.
 Users can chat with @dust by:

-- Sending @dust a direct message.
 - Mentioning @dust in a public channel.
+- @dust doesn't work in private channels.

 To export your @dust conversation history in Slack, keep in mind that it's like exporting direct messages.
-You can only do this if you're an Owner or Admin of a Business+ or Enterprise Grid account on Slack.
+You can only do this if you're an Owner or admin of a Business+ or Enterprise Grid account on Slack.

 ## Data Sources